lindseychoi/lindseychoi-portfolio/README.md

 # lindseychoi-portfolio

 ## Summary
 This application is a professional portfolio built using React that includes a navigation bar, four different components (home, about, projects, contact me),links to projects I have worked on and their repos on GitHub, my resume, and information on how to contact me.
-It is built responsively and scales well for small screens.
+On the projects page, each title links to the repo of the project on GitHub and the picture links to the deployed site or to a video of a backend project (if there is not deployed front end).
+The portfolio is built responsively and scales well for small screens.

 GitHub Pages Link: https://lindseychoi.github.io/lindseychoi-portfolio/ GitHub Repository Link: https://github.com/lindseychoi/lindseychoi-portfolio